-I suspect you are familiar with how to start Firefox up in the profile manager to create and switch between profiles but, if not, see: Use the Profile Manager to create and remove Firefox profiles.
+I suspect you are familiar with how to start Firefox up in the profile manager to create and switch between profiles but, if not, see: Profile Manager - Create, remove, or switch Firefox profiles.

 Hi dued; I'm 67 years old, an old DOS Hacker, learned computing the hard way.
 I'm tired and retired now and all I want is for things to work the way they're advertised.

 I've never even heard of Firefox profiles.
 Are you telling me that if I do this profile thing you're talking about that my RealPlayer downloader will work again?.....and that I'll still have thumbnails in my Windows Explorer?
 Now that would be a miracle.
 Actually, when I downloaded and installed IE8, my thumbnails came back and I want to keep it that way.
 I'll give that a read, though.
 Right now I'm so frustrated, I'll try anything.

 I have to say here that YouTube is partly to blame for this mess.
 They change something and everybody else has to scramble.
 I get the feeling that a lot of the newer upgrades are not well thought out or implimented.

 Hi alpha_1, I can't really make any promises about whether the downloader will work in a clean profile.
 (Which is a Firefox personal settings folder.)
 I suggested it as a diagnostic tool, and maybe it will point the way toward a solution.

 - Video DownloadHelper: https://addons.mozilla.org/firefox/addon/video-downloadhelper/

 Wow!
 I clicked on your link and it started loading adult porn movies instead of your supposed video.......no thanks